clustergarage/argus/jekyll/_docs/getting-started.md

 needs various `RoleBindings` for building and pulling images via an `ImageStream` and for our `ServiceAccount` to have an admin role reference.
-OpenShift also requires `SecurityContextConstraints` to properly run containers as certain users, as a privileged container, and gain access to the host PID namespace and volume.
+OpenShift also requires `SecurityContextConstraints` to properly run containers as certain users, with Linux capabilities, and gain access to the host PID namespace and volume.
 {% endcodetab %}
 {% codetab Helm %}